Types of Opioids

 There are several different types of opioids, with different illicit drugs and medications falling under this category.
 Understanding the types of opioids will allow you to know what you are dealing with, depending on your use of opioid drugs.
 Many opioids are used recreationally, medically, or both, and some are actually used to treat opioid addiction.

-If you or someone you love struggles with opioid abuse, call 800-821-3880 now to speak with an addiction specialist.
+If you or someone you love struggles with opioid abuse, call 800-466-0354 ( Who Answers?) now to speak with an addiction specialist.

 Natural, Synthetic, or Semi-synthetic?